Universality for non-linear convex variational problems: Abstract

 \section{Abstract}

-In this article we propose, based on a non-probabilistic supervised learning approach, a new general mathematical framework to solve non-linear convex variational problems on reflexive Banach spaces.
-The variational problems covered by this methodology include the standard ones.
-Concerning the training sets considered in this work, called radial dictionaries, the definition includes, among others, tensors in Tucker format with bounded rank and Neural Networks with fixed architecture and bounded parameters.
-The training set will be used to construct, from an iterative algorithm defined by a multivalued map, a sequence called progressive learning by dictionary optimization.
-We prove the convergence of this sequence to the solution of the variational problem.
-Furthermore, we obtain the same rate of convergence which is obtained in the Method of Steepest Descend implemented in a reflexive Banach space, $O(m^{-1}).$
+This article introduces an innovative mathematical framework designed to tackle non-linear convex variational problems in reflexive Banach spaces.
+Our approach employs a versatile technique that can handle a broad range of variational problems, including standard ones.
+To carry out the process effectively, we utilize specialized sets known as radial dictionaries, where these dictionaries encompass diverse data types, such as tensors in Tucker format with bounded rank and Neural Networks with fixed architecture and bounded parameters.
+The core of our method lies in employing a greedy algorithm through dictionary optimization defined by a multivalued map.
+Significantly, our analysis shows that the convergence rate achieved by our approach is comparable to the Method of Steepest Descend implemented in a reflexive Banach space, where the convergence rate follows the order of $O(m^{-1})$.